willuhm-js/willuhm-js/README.md

 I'm a high school student and software engineer who spends his time learning new technologies and growing his programming experience.
 I try to work on challenging projects that reflect/improve my skills but occasionally indulge in projects that are simple, useful, or fun to make.
 I hope to become more involved in the tech community and gain more programming skills as I grow and graduate high school.

 ## Languages
-- Javascript/NodeJS: Used for web applications
+- Javascript (NodeJS): Used for web applications

 <br>